-Physical measurement of cliff loss in the glacially deposited clays of the East Yorkshire coast began in 1951, using a series of erosion posts.
+Physical measurement of cliff loss in the glacially deposited clays of the East Riding of Yorkshire coastal section began from 1951, using a series of erosion posts.
 Prior to this date, estimates of recession of the land relied at least in part on a comparison of cliff lines drawn on Ordnance Survey maps.

 An improved system employing GPS technology was introduced in 1999, becoming fully applied at regularly spaced monitoring profiles in 2003.
 Almost all erosion posts were abandoned in 2010, with the remainder gone by 2013.

 The data set for profiles is, apart from a couple of brief instances, complete from 2003 to 2020.

 Information on cliff loss measurement since the middle of the nineteenth century is available at data in detail.

 Only a few erosion posts and monitoring profiles approximate as regards location.
 An Excel spreadsheet has been prepared which attempts to overcome the difficulty and combine the two data sets.

 Show monitoring locations

 - right click Temporary Places > Add > Network Link

 - click on Untitled Network Link